Lill & James

 Like the rest of the wedding, the first dance was a casual affair, the newlyweds remembering, “‘Try a little tenderness’, by Otis Redding.
 This was probably the first aspect of the wedding we had planned.
 The song lends so well to a first dance with its slow introduction, building up into a full blown dance floor filler.
 Our first dance was definitely unrehearsed.
 It’s difficult to stare into someone’s eyes lovingly while trying not to step on their feet.”

-Congratulations Sionen and Dan!
-Thank you for sharing your wedding day with us!
-Thank you also to Derek Bogart for sharing today’s wedding with us!
+Congratulations Lill and Jamie!
+Thank you for sharing your gorgeous day with us!
+Thank you also to Chasing Brightness Photography for sharing today’s celebration with us!